CausesBy Mayo Clinic Staff

-- Fluid may back up in your lungs, causing shortness of breath.
+Fluid may back up in your lungs, causing shortness of breath.

 |Right-sided heart failure

-- Fluid may back up into your abdomen, legs and feet, causing swelling.
+Fluid may back up into your abdomen, legs and feet, causing swelling.

 |Systolic heart failure

-- The left ventricle can't contract vigorously, indicating a pumping problem.
+The left ventricle can't contract vigorously, indicating a pumping problem.

 |Diastolic heart failure

-- The left ventricle can't relax or fill fully, indicating a filling problem.
+The left ventricle can't relax or fill fully, indicating a filling problem.

 Any of the following conditions can damage or weaken your heart and can cause heart failure.
 Some of these can be present without your knowing it:

-- Coronary artery disease and heart attack.
+Coronary artery disease and heart attack.
 Coronary artery disease is the most common form of heart disease and the most common cause of heart failure.
-Over time, arteries that supply blood to your heart muscle narrow from a buildup of fatty deposits, a process called atherosclerosis.
+Over time, arteries that supply blood to your heart muscle narrow from a buildup of fatty deposits — a process called atherosclerosis.
 The buildup of plaques can cause reduced blood flow to your heart.

 High blood pressure (hypertension).
 Blood pressure is the force of blood pumped by your heart through your arteries.
 If your blood pressure is high, your heart has to work harder than it should to circulate blood throughout your body.

-- Faulty heart valves.
+Faulty heart valves.
 The valves of your heart keep blood flowing in the proper direction through the heart.
-A damaged valve, due to a heart defect, coronary artery disease or heart infection, forces your heart to work harder to keep blood flowing as it should.
+A damaged valve — due to a heart defect, coronary artery disease or heart infection — forces your heart to work harder to keep blood flowing as it should.

 - Myocarditis.
 Myocarditis is an inflammation of the heart muscle.
 It's most commonly caused by a virus and can lead to left-sided heart failure.